sweisgerber/docker-mopidy/README.md

 ## docker-compose

 I strongly advice to use docker-compose, as using a docker commandline is quite annoying with a complex setup.
-An example can get found [in the repository](./docker-compose.example.yml).
+An example can get found [in the repository](./docker-compose.example.yml) which is mostly pre-configured, besides a few vars.

 ```yaml
 version: "3"